VarshaaR/todo-app/README.md

 - Tailwind CSS for utility-first styling.
 - Material UI for React component design.
+- i18next for internationalization with support for French and German languages.
 - Vite, React, TypeScript, and Yarn as core technologies.

 ---